shahryarabbasmirza93/Salary_Prediction/README.md

 # Task 1.
 Parsing the job advertisement data stored in “data.dat”
 Examine and load the data into a Pandas DataFrame.
 After the data is parsed and loaded into Pandas, you should have a DataFrame where each row is a job advertisement record and each column is one of the attributes listed in the table above.
-All the columns should be parsed with attribute names .
-In the final output (after cleansing), each column will need to be on the required format as listed in the above table.
+All the columns are be parsed with attribute names .
+In the final output (after cleansing), each column will need will be format as listed in the above table.

 # Task 2.
 Auditing and cleansing the loaded data
-In this task, you are required to inspect and audit the data to identify the data problems, and then fix the problems.
-Different generic and major data problems could be found in the data might at least include:
+In this task, I have inspected and audit the data to identify the data problems, and then fix the problems.
+Different generic and major data problems were found in the data :
   Typos and spelling mistakes
   Irregularities, e.g., abnormal data values and data formats Violations of the Integrity constraint.